 The Louvre Museum is the world’s largest art museum.
 It is renowned for Leonardo Da Vinci’s, Monalisa.
 If you only have limited time to spare inside, here are 10 masterpieces not to miss at Louvre Museum in Paris.
-Ideally, this museum should not be seen in rush.
+Ideally, this museum should not be seen in a rush.

 There’s so much to see here and I’d say that spending a half day here would be great!
 If you’re really into arts, then spending a whole day here would be a day you won’t forget.
 The Louvre Museum is beyond Monalisa.
-There are certain rooms and galleries that have only few people – where you can be almost alone with the works of the master artists.
+There are certain rooms and galleries that have only a few people – where you can be almost alone with the works of the master artists.

 The Crowd.
 The Louvre Museum is the most visited museum in the world in 2016.
 It hosted 7.3 million people!
-That’s like more than the whole population of Bulgaria or Paraguay!
+That’s more than the whole population of Bulgaria or Paraguay!